nkolev92/DependencyVisualizer/README.md

 The DGML file could be visualized as following:

 ![DependencyGraphExample](resources/DependencyGraphExample.jpg)
-- The light blude node represents project and its version.
+- The light blue nodes represent project and its version.
-- The white node represents package and the resolved version.
+- The white nodes represent package and the resolved version.
-- The number on the arrow represents the required [version range](https://learn.microsoft.com/en-us/nuget/concepts/package-versioning#version-ranges).
+- The numbers on the arrows represent the required [version range](https://learn.microsoft.com/en-us/nuget/concepts/package-versioning#version-ranges).

 ## How to use
 ### Preparation